NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 The [second PV for Hololive Alternative](https://www.youtube.com/watch?v=fRsjv-JKyf8), a side project being worked on by Cover.

+----- __519.4__ -----2022-06-12 01:52:16+08:00:

+It's the umbrella term for a number of non-streaming, lore-focussed side project content, consisting of animated teasers like these at roughly yearly intervals, but interspersed with manga, the ongoing HoloEarth game project, and Holonometria.
+Confusingly, HoloAlt is not in charge of Error.

+----- __519.5__ -----2022-06-12 01:53:24+08:00:

+For what it's worth, presenting Hololive as purely a streamer agency is a bit of a misnomer; it's perhaps better to conceptualise it as a multimedia variety entertainment talent agency where the talents all happen to livestream, and then just kinda accept that a large variety of experimental stuff happens.

 ### 520: [Seems like the girl in the PV has a twitter account](https://old.reddit.com/r/Hololive/comments/v9ufjy/seems_like_the_girl_in_the_pv_has_a_twitter/), submitted on 2022-06-11 18:02:55+08:00.

 ----- __520.1__ -----2022-06-11 18:12:59+08:00: